-Reading Level Credits Fixed-Income Issuance and Trading ı 0.75 PL Credits Fixed-Income Markets for Corporate Issuers 1 1 PL Credits Fixed-Income Markets for Government Issuers ı 0.75 PL Credits Fixed-Income Securitization ı 0.75 PL Credits Interest Rate Risk and Return I 1 PL Credits Mortgage-Backed Security (MBS) Instrument and Market Features I 1.25 PL Credits The Term Structure of Interest Rates: Spot, Par, and Forward Curves I 1 PL Credits

-Reading Level Credits Yield and Yield Spread Measures for Fixed-Rate Bonds I 1 PL Credits Yield and Yield Spread Measures for Floating-Rate Instruments I 0.75 PL Credits Yield-Based Bond Convexity and Portfolio Properties I 0.75 PL Credits Yield-Based Bond Duration Measures and Properties l 1 PL Credits
+Reading Level Interest Rate Risk and Return 1 Mortgage-Backed Security (MBS) Instrument and Market Features 1 The Term Structure of Interest Rates: Spot, Par, and Forward Curves 1 Yield and Yield Spread Measures for Fixed-Rate Bonds 1 Yield and Yield Spread Measures for Floating-Rate Instruments 1 Yield-Based Bond Convexity and Portfolio Properties 1 Yield-Based Bond Duration Measures and Properties I

-The fixed income material for the 2024 curriculum has been substantially overhauled to expand the concepts and tie them to real-world scenarios.
+The fixed-income material for the 2024 curriculum has been substantially overhauled to expand the concepts and tie them to real-world scenarios.

-New features in the revised "Fixed-Income Instrument Features" reading include real-life examples of fixed income issues and issuers, and term sheets.
-The reading also incorporates additional diagrams and graphics and a broader range of practice problems.
-The "Fixed-Income Cash Flows and Types" refresher reading now features coverage of loans, and an example of Islamic finance.
+New features in the revised "Fixed-Income Instrument Features" reading include real-life examples of fixed-income issues and issuers as well as term sheets.
+The reading also incorporates additional diagrams and graphics and provides a broader range of practice problems.
+The "Fixed-Income Cash Flows and Types" refresher reading now features coverage of loans and an example of Islamic finance.

-New features of the "Fixed-Income Issuance and Trading" reading include refreshed coverage of fixed-income indexes, additional examples, diagrams and graphics which provide color and context on fixed income issues, investors and issuers.
+New features of the "Fixed-Income Issuance and Trading" reading include refreshed coverage of fixed-income indexes as well as additional examples, diagrams, and graphics that provide color and context on fixed-income issues, investors, and issuers.